Best Peptide Lab Manufacturers 2026: Reviews & HPLC Results

 Lab manufacturer vs vendor — the distinction nobody explains

 A peptide lab manufacturer is the facility that runs the synthesis — solid-phase peptide synthesis, cleavage, purification, in-process HPLC, lyophilisation.
 The manufacturer determines purity, impurity profile, chiral integrity, and stability.
+This is the layer almost no buyer ever sees, and it is the layer that decides whether the vial is what the label says it is.

 A peptide vendor is the retail brand.
 They take material from one or more upstream manufacturers, fill vials under their own label, write COAs (sometimes), and ship to researchers.
 The vendor determines documentation, shipping, and catalog selection — but not the underlying chemistry.
+A vendor's marketing tells you nothing about which manufacturer's batch is in the box.

 Methodology — 38 samples, 3 labs, blinded